iPraveenParihar/kubernetes-csi-addons/docs/reclaimspace.md

 namespace/default annotated
 ```

+**Note** If PVC/s needs to be exluded from ReclaimSpace operation where its Namespace has the schedule annotation set.
+You can do that by adding the `reclaimspace.csiaddons.openshift.io/enable: "false"` to the required PVC/s.

 **Note** Please note that the PersistentVolumeClaim annotation takes priority over Namespace
 annotation.
 The kubernetes-csi-addons only generate a `ReclaimSpaceCronJob` if the annotation
 exists on the Namespace.
 If an admin needs to modify or delete the annotation on the Namespace,